Applications for the 2020 Field School are available online. The deadline for the summer program is January 31, 2020 for

 The studio uses Overlook as a laboratory to develop designs integrating landscape maintenance.
 Students draw, design, and build on-site installations that explore how growth, decay, technology, tools, and labor all influence a design’s life in time.
 Field research and experimentation lead to an exhibit of drawings and speculative maintenance tools, presented at a final show open to the public.

 Through local and regional visits, students will study the designers, theories, and monuments of regional landscapes and landscape architecture.
 In New York and Philadelphia, we visit design firms to discuss contemporary practice, and visit urban parks, infrastructure, and institutions.

-We visit gardens and museums in the New York and Philadelphia regions, including Storm King Art Center, DIA Beacon, Chanticleer, and Longwood Gardens.
+We also visit gardens and museums in the New York and Philadelphia regions, including Storm King Art Center, DIA Beacon, Chanticleer, and Longwood Gardens.

 |Friday, June 26||Arrive at Overlook|